+Should decide on whether we’re going with Scete or Shiheet – Shiheet is easier to sing, but for now put “English” equivalents.

+Need to do some research into the name of this man in English

 Though not found on the Coptic Calendar, as one of the 318 gathered at Nicaea, it is fitting to venerate St. Spyridon.